duckietown/duckietown-cslam/DISCUSSION_README.md

 - [ ] Better access to launch variables
 - [ ] Put all parameters in launch (or yaml files) --> auto-importing of parameters?
 - [ ] Exporting experiment data --> all robot paths
+- [ ] Separate the different part of our work into different git repo! (acquisition/graph)

 ### Optimization time
 - [ ] Robust kernels in g2o : reduce outlier issues